How we help with SEO

 New websites or webshops

-When we develop new websites or webshops, we implement certain SEO best practices or standards by default (unless otherwise agreed with you).
-This ensures that your site is optimized for crawling and indexing—and in turn, search engine ranking—as soon as it goes live.
+When we develop new websites or webshops, we implement certain SEO best practices or standards by default (unless otherwise agreed with you and/or your SEO agency).
+This ensures that your site is optimized for indexing—and in turn, search engine ranking—as soon as it goes live (if you've optimized your content).

 (Note: Implementing the following strategies does not guarantee an immediate improvement in your Google ranking —often, it takes several months before you start to see results.
-Also note that technical SEO alone doesn’t ensure a high position in search results, as Google also considers the quality and relevance of your actual content in determining search ranking.)
+Also note that technical SEO alone doesn’t ensure a high position in search results, as Google also considers the quality and relevance of your actual content, page titles, inbound links from other sites, etc. in determining search ranking.)

 During development, we set up:

-- SEO plugins or extensions – There are many plugins available online that can help you manage your on-page SEO better.
+- SEO plugins / extensions – There are many website plugins available online that can help you manage your on-page SEO better.
 If you need a functionality not available in a commercial extension, we can develop it for you.
-(For Umbraco, we have developed 1902 SEO+, a free package that covers the basics that you need for managing SEO.)
+(For Umbraco CMS, we have developed 1902 SEO+, a free package for Umbraco SEO.

-- Robots.txt – This is a file placed on your website that sets out which pages should be crawled and indexed, and which ones should be ignored.
+- Robots.txt – This is a file placed on your website that sets out which pages should be crawled and indexed in Google (and Bing), and which ones should be ignored.

-- Canonical links – Setting up a canonical link helps prevent duplicate content issues that can hurt your SEO.
+- Canonical links – Setting up a canonical link helps prevent duplicate content issues that can hurt your SEO, and by extension, your search engine ranking.

-- Hreflang – For multilingual sites, this tag tells Google which language you’re using on a page.
+- Hreflang – For multilingual websites and webshops, this tag tells Google which language you’re using on a page.

-- Schema – Schema markup helps search engines understand your content better and is most of the time required (but not a guarantee) for your pages to appear in rich results.
-Depending on the project, we may either implement schema by code or, (if there’s one available) set up a third-party plugin that will handle schema markup on your site.
+- Schema – Schema markup or structured data helps search engines understand your content better and is most of the time required for your pages to appear in rich results.
+Note that implementing schema is not a guarantee that your page will have rich results or will appear as a featured snippet on search results.
+Depending on the project, we may either implement schema by code or, (if there’s one available) set up a third-party website plugin that will handle schema markup on your site.

 - We also help review your URL structure to ensure that it complies with the latest best practices from Google.
-A good URL structure helps Google understand your site better, which can help improve your search ranking and performance.
+A good URL structure helps Google understand your website or webshop better, which can help improve your search ranking.

 Before live deployment

-Before live deployment, we crawl the site using ScreamingFrog to identify and fix issues relating to:
+Before live deployment, we crawl the site using ScreamingFrog, a web analysis software, to identify and fix issues relating to:

 - Broken links – redirects, 404s, and server errors